1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: They became dependent “subsidiary” powers.

-45. A significant administrative step by Wellesley was:
+45. A significant administrative step by Wellesley was___________.

 A) Reorganizing Company’s military on European lines